NLKNguyen/pipe.vim/README.md

 Included helper functions to easily obtain user input when needed, get text from the buffer, and so on

+Also can switch to other running interface such as [vim-dispatch](https://github.com/tpope/vim-dispatch)

 # Install

 Using [Vundle](https://github.com/VundleVim/Vundle.vim) plugin manager: